Open-Attestation/adr/burn_erc721Token.md

 ## Goal

 ERC721 Burnable Token can be irreversibly burned (destroyed).
-The ERC721 implemented by OpenZeppelin allow this by transfering burn tokens to address(0) as shown below:
+The ERC721 implemented by OpenZeppelin allows this by transfering burn tokens to address(0) as shown below:

 ```sol
 function _burn(address owner, uint256 tokenId) internal {